 In addition to the supervision of regular misdemeanant probation cases assigned by General Sessions Courts, the Probation Department provides additional support to General Sessions' Specialty Courts and Day Reporting Programs operated by the School Supply Drive benefitting DG Pencil Box and Metro Nash-Davidson County Sheriff's Office.
 Probation Officers coordinate ville Public Schools. alternative options to meet the needs of our clients by collaborating with the Human Trafficking Intervention Court, also known as Cherished H.E.A.R.T.S.
-Our department also works closely with the C.A.R.E.
-Court, aimed at participants ages 18-30.
-The Probation Department recognizes the importance of utilizing the Recovery Court and/or Mental Health and Veterans Court as a means of addressing any substance abuse or mental health concerns our client base encounters.
-We also work closely with the Office of Family Safety, DA's Office, Mayor's Office, treatment and those requiring alcohol and drug treatment. providers, and other agencies on the High Risk Intervention Pan-
+Our department also works The Probation Department recognizes the importance of utilizing the Recovery Court and/or Mental Health and Veterans Court probation requirements.
+To address these problems, the General as a means of addressing any substance abuse or mental health Sessions Court Probation Department is focusing on providing concerns our client base encounters.
+We also work closely with resources to help the unemployed, indigent, homeless persons the Office of Family Safety, DA's Office, Mayor's Office, treatment and those requiring alcohol and drug treatment. providers, and other agencies on the High Risk Intervention Panel (HRIP), identifying and discussing high-risk domestic violence cases.
+Our joint efforts with these specialized courts and agencies allow our department to create resources that prove beneficial to the success of the client's well-being.